Direct Diffusion Score Preference Optimization via Stepwise Contrastive Policy-Pair Supervision: Condition Perturbation Details for TF-CPP

-To construct supervision signals for DDSPO, we perturb prompts to produce semantically or aesthetically degraded variants.
-For each original prompt $\vc$, we generate a corresponding negative prompt $\vc^-$ that is intended to yield lower-quality or misaligned images.
-We adopt two perturbation strategies depending on the supervision objective.
+To instantiate TF-CPP in text-to-image generation, we construct a degraded condition $\vc^-$ from each original prompt $\vc$ and use it to induce a losing direction through the pretrained reference model.
+For each prompt, the degraded condition is designed to yield lower-quality or misaligned images.
+We adopt different perturbation strategies depending on the supervision objective.

 \textbf{Alignment Degradation (Random Removal)} \ \ For alignment supervision, we generate negative prompts by randomly removing 40--70\% of the tokens from the original prompt.
 This lightweight corruption introduces ambiguity and reduces semantic specificity, resulting in weaker text-to-image alignment.